sablier-labs/docs/docs/concepts/05-glossary.md

 ## Timestamp

-A timestamp is the time component of a segment or a tranche.
-It indicated the end of a particular segment or tranche.

-Timestamp plays a crucial role in the calculation of the lockup dynamic and lockup tranched streaming curves.
+A timestamp is the time component of a stream.
+In lockup linear, it represents start time, cliff time and end time whereas in lockup dynamic and lockup tranched, it plays a crucial role in the calculation of streaming curves.

 ## Monotonicity